hackclub/hackclub/workshops/cringe_101/README.md

   - These must no capitals and spaces are replaced by dashes
   - There must be a . before your class-name and then the normal syntax.

-For example if we wanted the background of our site to be a gif of Kanye West we could do this:
+For example if we wanted the background of our site to be a GIF of Kanye West we could do this:

 HTML:
 `<body class="who"></body>`